-As the saying goes in life, so it goes in the wondrous worlds of Home Theater and Hi-Fi: “Hindsight is 20/20.”
+As the saying goes in life, so it goes in the wondrous worlds of Quality Home Theater and Hi-Fi: “Hindsight is 20/20.”
 I can’t even begin to list all of the hare-brained things I’ve tried in my quest for better sound and picture quality, only to end up making my system perform worse.

 Most of my ideas were driven more by curiosity than anything else.
 But over the years, I’ve learned there exists a common set of ideas–nay, a universal wellspring full of theoretically genius yet ultimately fruitless “experiments”–that seemingly every home audio tinkerer draws from while attempting to tweak his system beyond all sensible limits.
 And while some home theater experiments might be a lot of fun, others just don’t cut the mustard in the real world.
 Here are Three Home Theater Ideas That Are Better in Theory Than Reality.